LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 .. method:: math_atan2(value, factor)

    Arc Tangent of a Quotient.
-Returns the value of taking the angle in radians between the x-axis and coordinants passed to it.
+Returns the value of taking the angle in radians between the x-axis and coordinates passed to it.
 The return value is in radians between "-π" and "π".

 .. method:: math_cos(value)